Digimon Adventure: Our War Game!

-Digimon Adventure: Our War Game! (デジモンアドベンチャー ぼくらのウォーゲーム!, Dejimon Adobenchā Bokura no Wō Gēmu!), also known as Digimon Adventure: Children's War Game! is a 2000 Japanese anime short film directed by Mamoru Hosoda and produced by Toei Animation.
-A part of the Digimon media franchise, Our War Game is a sequel to the 1999 anime television series Digimon Adventure, the first to use digital ink and paint, and is the second Digimon film overall.
-The film premiered in Japan on March 4, 2000 as part of the Toei Anime Fair (being screened alongside One Piece); in North America, portions of Our War Game were included in the 2000 film Digimon: The Movie.
+Digimon Adventure: Our War Game! (デジモンアドベンチャー ぼくらのウォーゲーム!, Dejimon Adobenchā Bokura no Wō Gēmu!), also known as Digimon Adventure: Children's War Game!, is a 2000 Japanese anime short film directed by Mamoru Hosoda and produced by Toei Animation.
+A part of the Digimon media franchise, Our War Game is a sequel to the 1999–2000 anime television series Digimon Adventure and is the second Digimon film overall.
+The film premiered in Japan on March 4, 2000 as part of the Toei Anime Fair (being screened alongside One Piece: The Movie); in North America, portions of Our War Game were included in the 2000 film Digimon: The Movie.
 Hosoda has cited Our War Game! as a major influence on his 2009 film Summer Wars, with critics noting numerous similarities between the films.
+The events of the film take place after Digimon Adventure.

 Plot

-Following the return of the DigiDestined from the Digital World, Koshiro Izumi discovers a corrupted Digimon on the internet that grows by consuming data.
-He travels to the home of Taichi Yagami, where they observe its consumption disrupt computer systems across Japan.
-Taichi and Koshiro are contacted by their Digimon partners Agumon and Tentomon from the Digital World; they battle the corrupted Digimon, but are defeated.
+Following the return of the DigiDestined from the Digital World, Izzy discovers a corrupted Digimon on the Internet that grows by consuming data.
+He rushes over to Tai's apartment, where they observe its consumption disrupt computer systems across Japan.
+Tai and Izzy are contacted by their Digimon partners Agumon and Tentomon from the Digital World; they battle the corrupted Digimon, but are defeated.

-Taichi and Koshiro attempt to contact the other DigiDestined by phone, but discover that the national PSTN has crashed.
-Using an emergency voicemail system, they are able to contact Yamato Ishida and Takeru Takaishi, who are visiting their grandmother in rural Shimane.
-Yamato and Takeru's Digimon partners Gabumon and Patamon join the fight, but are physically slowed as a result of thousands of e-mails being sent to Taichi and Koshiro by other children observing the battle on their computers around the world.
+With the local PSTN crashed, Tai and Izzy attempt to contact the other DigiDestined by an emergency voicemail system, but most of the DigiDestined are unavailable.
+Fortunately, they are able to contact Matt and T.K., who are visiting their grandmother in rural Shimane.
+Matt and T.K.'s Digimon partners Gabumon and Patamon join the fight, but are quickly defeated by the enemy.

+The enemy Digimon, having evolved into Diaboromon, creates thousands of duplicates of itself and hacks The Pentagon to launch an LGM-118 Peacekeeper missile aimed at an unknown target.
+Izzy deduces that Diaboromon is playing a guessing game, where by defeating the original Diaboromon, the missile won't activate its fuse.
+Upon entering the area with thousands of Diaboromon, WarGreymon and MetalGarurumon are overwhelmed by their attacks, not helped by them being slowed down as a result of thousands of e-mails being sent to Tai and Izzy by other children observing the battle on their computers around the world.

-The enemy Digimon, having evolved into Diablomon, creates thousands of duplicates of itself and hacks The Pentagon to launch an LGM-118 Peacekeeper missile at Tokyo.
-Taichi and Yamato magically enter their computers, and rally their Digimon to jointly evolve into Omegamon and defeat the duplicates.
-Koshiro forwards the thousands of emails to the original Diablomon, slowing him enough to be defeated.
-With Diablomon vanquished, the disarmed missile crashes harmlessly into Tokyo Bay.
+Desperate, Tai and Matt magically enter their computers, and rally their Digimon to jointly evolve into Omnimon and defeat the duplicates.
+With only mere seconds left until the missile hits, Izzy forwards the thousands of emails to the original Diaboromon, slowing him enough to be defeated by Omnimon.
+With Diaboromon vanquished, the disarmed missile crashes harmlessly into Tokyo Bay.

 Cast

+Kayleigh McKee, Valory Pierce, Michelle Marie, Peggy O'Neal, Clifford Chapin, Mark Allen Jr., Alexis Tipton, Molly Zhang, R. Martin Klein, Bryce Papenbrook, Tom Fahn, and Eli Farmer provide additional voices in Discotek's dub.